I Ching Reading: A Step-by-Step Guide

 Wind over Water

-Be like a warm spring wind which blows gently but with great persistence over the winter ice, gradually melting it and allowing the river to flow freely again.
+Be like a warm spring wind that blows gently but with great persistence over the winter ice, gradually melting it and allowing the river to flow freely again.

 Hexagram 60 Chieh—Restraint-Limitation

 If you know and respect your personal limits, you will have greater freedom of expression within them.
 It is wise to restrain the desires and fears that are the cause of troubled thinking.